 “These new self-sustaining churches fellowship with local leaders to ensure ongoing support for new believers to continue spiritual growth.
 Planting churches is the most effective way to advance the Gospel and engage the unreached.
-There is therefore an urgency to plant as many viable churches which will grow in numbers and in spiritual maturity through transformational discipleship for all those reached for the Gospel,” said Sidney.
+There is therefore an urgency to plant as many viable churches which will grow in numbers and in spiritual maturity through transformational discipleship for all those reached for the Gospel,” said the Regional Director.

 We are all called to get involved – pray, give, go.
 How would you like to be involved in God’s mission to take the Gospel to places where Christ is unknown and to see villages reached with the Gospel?
 Large parts of these communities have never had a chance to hear and to see lives transformed.